Last Updated: Aug 26, 2019

 3. Strengthens the immune system.

 Getting sick is the last thing a bodybuilder or avid weight lifter wants.
 You won't be able to train at your peak, or you may not be able to workout at all.
-Plus, getting suck just...well, sucks.
+Plus, getting sick just...well, sucks.
 Your diet will probably suffer too during your downtime, and losing a few pounds or kilos isn't going to help your muscular weight gain goals.
 That's where vitamin C can help, as it's one piece of the puzzle of a strong, healthy immune system.

 4. Helps with muscle soreness.

 It has been proven that when vitamin c supplements are taken near a workout (ie before and/or after), your muscles won't become as sore over the next few days after an intense workout.
-If I don't supplement with vitamin c, I notice that my muscles ache just that little bit more than if I had of taken vitamin c.
+If I don't supplement with vitamin c, I notice that my muscles ache just that little bit more than if I had of taken that handy vitamin c supplement.
 Try it out for yourself and you may see the subtle yet noticeable difference that vitamin c supplements can have on muscle recovery and post workout discomfort/pain.

 5. Increases iron absorption.

-Vitamin c will increase the absorption of iron in your body.
+Vitamin c is proven to increase the absorption of iron in your body.
 If you must know, iron is used to bind oxygen to hemoglobin in your blood and is vital if you want to perform an intense weight training session with all your energy and maximum output, besides being necessary for general health and well-being.

 6. Helps create natural steroid hormones.

 Now you understand some of the important benefits of supplementing with vitamin C as a gym-goer, you may be wondering how much you should be taking.
-Good question.
-The daily recommended intake is only 60mg (at least from a random source I last checked), but that is for average everyday people who aren't giving their all in the gym week in week out.
+The daily recommended intake is only 60mg, at least from a random source I last checked, but that is for average everyday people who aren't giving their all in the gym week in week out like the warrior that you are.